Did you set a weight loss goal at the beginning of the year?

 That particular experience also taught me to focus my studies on the biochemistry and metabolism rather than nutrition and dietetics.
 One can’t test in the lab what many of those bodybuilders were doing to themselves on a daily basis.
 Onward…

-Your nitrogen levels must be adequate not to catabolize muscle tissue (i.e. adequate protein levels for your activity level and bodyweight).
-Wait until your in a fed state to do the high intensity exercises or you may potentially burn muscle tissue.
+Your nitrogen levels must be adequate not to catabolize muscle tissue (i.e. adequate protein levels for your activity level and body weight).
+Wait until you are in a fed state to do the high-intensity exercises or you may potentially burn muscle tissue.

 That’s the last thing you want to do if you’re trying to lose fat and keep muscle.
 Continue strength training several days a week even when you’re participating in a high intensity, long duration event (preparation for a marathon, etc.).